togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 - March 2019 - **appeal** of the 9th Circuit decision is filed with the Supreme Court
 - October 2019 - [**Supreme Court declines to review** the decision](https://www.scotusblog.com/case-files/cases/dominos-pizza-llc-v-robles/)

-If you are unaware of how dismissal works, essentially a judge mayb e aske dto dismiss a case for a variety of reasons.
+If you are unaware of how dismissal works; essentially a judge may be asked to block a case for a variety of reasons.
 If granted, the case stops right there and then.
 For the most part, a motion to dismiss being granted means that the court agrees that some point of law clearly renders the plantiff's argument moot (and typically that he plantiff has not addressed this).

-If you are unaware of how appeals work, there is a hierarchy of federal courts.
+If you are unaware of how appeals work; there is a hierarchy of federal courts.
 If you lose, you can petition an upper court of appeals to review the decision and they are free to take it up or turn down your appeal.

-So note what happened here.
-There was wasn't really a rulling over Dominos' website.
+So note that what happened here did not include a rulling over Dominos' website.

 - Instead, the district court granted a motion to dismiss, meaning they did not hear the case and rule on it
 - The 9th Circuit court overruled the dismissal, saying that yes, you *do* have to hear the case
 - The Supreme Court refused to review the 9th Circuit's decision, in effect agreeing that yes, the case can continue

-Note that there was no actual decision on anything other than that a specific lawsuit can continue and be argued.
+Again, I want to emphasize that there was no actual decision on anything other than that a specific lawsuit can continue and be argued.
 Keep that in mind as we walk through this stuff.

 <img style="float: right;" src="/img/dominos-v-robles/headlines.gif" alt="So many headlines that are mostly wrong." />

-So in October, there was a wide level of outcry and confusion about this decision.
+So this past October, there was a wide level of outcry and confusion about this decision.
 Everything from legitimate business concerns to wild-eyed conspiracies.

 Most of it was fairly uninformed over what exactly was ruled.

-So just fromt he timeline we can already say a few things.
+So just from the timeline we can already say a few things.

-- **No major new law or ruling has changed or been issued**
+- **No major new law or ruling has been issued**
 - and **Domiono's didn't actually argue a lawsuit about what was required for accessibility**

-So some of these headlines are at least wrong on some level.
+So most of these headlines are at least wrong on some level.

 # The 9th Circuit's Opinion